Astros vs. Orioles MLB Betting Odds, Trends & Prediction

-The Houston Astros remain in Baltimore to face the Orioles at 4:05 PM ET on Saturday afternoon.
-It’s the third game of a four-game set.
+The Houston Astros remain in Baltimore to face the Orioles at 7:00 PM ET on Sunday Night Baseball on ESPN.
+It’s the final game of a four-game set.
 Keep reading for our Astros vs. Orioles betting prediction.

 Astros vs. Orioles Game Matchup and Betting Odds